WYMma/BankBridge/README.md

 ### Customer Interface

-After logging in, customers will have access to the following features:
+After logging in (using login: client / pw:1511), customers will have access to the following features:

 * View account balances
 * View banking accounts linked to their profile

 ### Banker Interface

-After logging in, bankers will have access to the following features:
+After logging in (using login: banker / pw:1511), bankers will have access to the following features:

 * View all banking accounts in the database
 * Search through banking accounts by account number or customer name or account type